Browser wars: Google Chrome's dominance and evolving web standards

+Google released Google Chrome 9 on February 3, 2011.
+New features introduced included support for WebGL, Chrome Instant, and the Chrome Web Store.
+The company created another seven versions of Chrome that year, finishing with Chrome 16 on December 15, 2011.
+Google Chrome 17 was released on February 15, 2012.
+In April 2012, Google browsers (Chrome and Android) became the most used browsers on Wikimedia Foundation sites.
+By May 21, 2012, StatCounter reported Chrome narrowly overtaking Internet Explorer as the most used browser in the world.
+However, the market share between Internet Explorer and Chrome meant that Internet Explorer was slightly ahead of Chrome on weekdays up until July 4.
+At the same time, Net Applications reported Internet Explorer firmly in first place, with Google Chrome almost overtaking Firefox as the second.
+In 2012, responding to Chrome's popularity, Apple discontinued Safari for Windows, making it exclusively available on OS X.

 The concept of rapid releases established by Google Chrome prompted Mozilla to do the same for its Firefox browser.
 On June 21, 2011, Firefox 5.0 was the first rapid release for this browser, finished a mere six weeks after the previous edition.
 Mozilla created four more whole-number versions throughout the year, finishing with Firefox 9 on December 20, 2011.
 For those desiring long-term support, Mozilla made an Extended Support Release (ESR) version of Firefox 10 on January 31, 2012.
-Contrary to the regular version, a Firefox ESR receives regular security updates plus occasional new features and performance updates for approximately one year, after which a 12-week grace period is given before discontinuing that version number.
+Contrary to the regular version, a Firefox ESR received regular security updates plus occasional new features and performance updates for approximately one year, after which a 12-week grace period was given before discontinuing that version number.
 Those who continued to use the rapid releases with an active Internet connection were automatically updated to Firefox 11 on March 15, 2012.
-By the end of 2011, however, Chrome overtook Firefox to become world's most used browser, and the competition between Chrome and Firefox intensified.
+By the end of 2012, however, Chrome overtook both Internet Explorer and Firefox to become the world's most used browser.